tenpy/tenpy/doc/install/from_source.rst

 Optionally, if you don't want to contribute, you can checkout the latest stable release::

-    git tag   # this prints the available version tags git checkout v0.3.0  # or whatever is the lastest stable version
+    git tag   # this prints the available version tags git checkout v0.3.0  # or whatever is the latest stable version

 .. note ::